 The Dental Assisting program is a closed program with limited enrollment of 45 students each year.
 If more than 45 qualified students apply to the program, the incoming class will be selected by lottery.
-Only applicants who are complete with prerequisite requirements by the end of winter term prior to the application deadline will be eligible for the lottery.
+Only applicants who are complete with prerequisite and job shadowing requirements by the end of winter term prior to the application deadline will be eligible for the lottery.
 See the catalog for specific program requirements.

 To be eligible for the Dental Assisting program students must complete the following college-level prerequisites with a grade C or better.

 - ABE Fundamentals of Math (Formerly Math 10) or higher, or placement into Math 20 or higher

 - Writing 115 or higher, or placement into Writing 121

 - Health or nutrition elective.
 (Recommended classes: HE 250, HPE 295, or FN 225)

 - And 12 hours job shadowing a Dental Assistant in a Dentist's office or clinic

 Please be advised that completing minimum requirements and applying to the program does not guarantee admission.

 Applications for Fall 2015 can be submitted starting October 1, 2014.
 We do not accept applications earlier than October 1.
 If we receive more than 45 complete applications for the Dental Assisting program, students will be selected by lottery.
 Only students who have completed their program requirements by the end of winter term will be considered for the lottery.
 Students in progress with prerequisites past winter term may apply but will not be guaranteed consideration.
 All application materials must be hand delivered or mailed to the Health Admissions Office by April 15, 2015.
 We do not accept faxed, emailed, or scanned application materials.